k-box/k-box/resources/assets/pages/en/help.md

 **9. I see duplicates.
 Why?**

 The duplicates are allowed.
 When uploaded into Projects, K-Box identifies them.
-Only the uploader of w duplicate can resolve them.
+Only the uploader of duplicate can resolve them.

 ### <a id="contact-us"></a>Contact us